edsoncezar/Spring-Boot-ActiveMQ-MySql/spring-boot-mysql-active-mq/README.md

-# Spring Boot ActiveMQ Example
+# Spring Boot ActiveMQ MySql

 To run this example, you will need to do the following: